khyal-d/mCaffeine/README.md

 ---

-## ⭐ If this project helped you, please give it a star!
+## ⭐ If this project helps you, please give it a star!

 ```